wamp-proto/wamp-proto/rfc/text/advanced/ap_27_pubsub_event_history.md

 **Security Aspects**

+TODO/FIXME: This part of Event History needs more discussion and clarification.
+But at least provides some basic information to take into account.

 To be able to request event history, peer must be allowed to subscribe to desired subscription first.
 Thus, if peer can not subscribe to a topic (which results in subscription under the hood) it can not receive events history too.
 And second point: peer must be allowed to call related META procedures for getting the event history described above.